Profile: An Externship in India

 This is the first installment in a series of stories featuring some of the over 100 Lewis & Clark law students who completed summer externships in 2015.

-This summer, two second year law students, Anna Donnell and Raj Reddy, had an experience many law students dream of as they externed for the Human Rights Law Network (HRLN) in New Dehli, India.
-Donnell, an aspiring criminal prosecutor who wants to focus on sex-trafficking and crime victim issues, and Reddy, who is pursuing animal law, were among dozens of other HRLN interns and externs from the U.S., Canada, Europe, Australia and India.
+This summer, second year law student, Raj Reddy, had an experience many law students dream of as he externed for the Human Rights Law Network (HRLN) in New Dehli, India.
+Reddy, who is pursuing animal law, was among dozens of other HRLN interns and externs from the U.S., Canada, Europe, Australia and India.

 Applicants for the HRLN externship must provide a resume and answer questions about their interests in human rights work, their international experiences, and experiences with different cultures.
 The application is relatively straightforward, while gaining the required employment visa is more challenging and can take up to a couple months.

-We asked Donnell and Reddy to share their experiences at the HRLN.
+We asked Reddy to share his experiences at the HRLN.
 Here are the answers to our questions:

 Q: How did you learn of the externship at the HRLN?